-Meet Huma Abedin: Hillary Clinton's right-hand woman
+Hillary Clinton's right-hand woman takes a reluctant turn in the spotlight

 - She has been in Clinton's orbit since 1996

-Washington (CNN)Huma Abedin has worked with Hillary Clinton for decades, serving as the presidential candidate's right-hand woman at the White House, Senate, State Department and private life.
+Washington (CNN)Huma Abedin has largely remained in the background during her decades-long work for Hillary Clinton as her right-hand woman at the White House, Senate, State Department and private life.

+But recent political and personal controversies have thrust the woman who prefers to work in the background into the spotlight.

-But her role in Clinton's career has come into a harsh spotlight as the relationship between the Clinton Foundation and Clinton's State Department is being scrutinized, and Abedin's name is front and center in emails being parsed to determine any inappropriate links.
+Her role in Clinton's career has come under scrutiny as the relationship between the Clinton Foundation and Clinton's State Department has faced criticism, and Abedin's name is front and center in emails being parsed to determine any inappropriate links.

+And continued scandals surrounding her now-estranged husband, Anthony Weiner, have further thrust her into the public eye.

 In one exchange when Clinton was secretary of state, then-Clinton Foundation executive Doug Band asked Abedin to facilitate a meeting between Clinton and the crown prince of Bahrain.
 In another, Band and Abedin emailed about job opportunities at the State Department for a person whose name was redacted.